stat545ubc-2022/assignment-b1-and-b2-wettengm/Emissions/README.md

 The goal of the `Emissions` package is to include tools to determine the amount of carbon dioxide emitted per km distance for various transportation methods.
-Currently, petrol and diesel cars are supported in this package via teh `co2emssion` function.
+Currently, petrol and diesel passenger cars are supported in this package via the `co2emssion` function.

 ## Installation